 What Damages Can I Get If I’m Hurt in a Motorcycle Crash?

-You can seek compensation for all physical, mental, and emotional damages caused by your accident.
+You can obtain compensation for all physical, mental, and emotional damages produced by your accident.
 That includes economic as well as non-economic damages.

 Economic damages compensate you for financial losses related to your accident.

 - Past and future lost wages

 These will typically be easy to calculate because there will be an invoice or bill corresponding to each item.
 We often rely on trusted experts to help us calculate the upcoming cost of any medical treatment or long-term care you may need.